kacpak/cms/app/README.md

 # Frontend application
-This is Angular2 app actinig as cms's frontend
+This is Angular2 app acting as cms's frontend

 ## Prerequisites
 * Node.js